Doug Ellis: Sport

 Ellis was the chairman and major shareholder of Aston Villa for two separate spells, the first being from 1968 to 1975.
 Ellis was replaced as chairman and finally ousted from the board in 1979.
 During his absence, Aston Villa enjoyed its greatest period of success in modern times, winning the Football League title in 1981 and the European Cup in 1982.
-In June 1982, Ellis ousted Harry Marshall as chairman of Wolverhampton Wanderers.
-At the time, he noted the club was 24 hours from extinction, with debt as high as £2.5m.
+In June 1982, with the support of a shareholders’ rebellion led by Wolverhampton insurance-broker Roger Jeffrey Hipkiss, Ellis ousted Harry Marshall as chairman of Wolverhampton Wanderers, which was 24 hours from liquidation as a consequence of debts of £2.5m.
 In November 1982, he was elected to the board of the World Professional Billiards and Snooker Association.

 Ellis returned to Aston Villa as chairman in 1982, and remained there until selling to Randy Lerner in 2006.
 Some fans blame him for the decline of the club after the European Cup victory in 1981–82.
 Within five years, the club was relegated from the top flight, with many of the European Cup-winning team being sold to other teams, although it can be argued that this was due to large debts built up during the previous regime.

 Ellis was nicknamed "Deadly Doug" by football pundit Jimmy Greaves, after sacking numerous managers during his tenures as chairman.
 Aston Villa had 13 different managers during his two spells.
 Only two won any trophies for the team – Ron Atkinson and Brian Little with the Football League Cup in 1994 and 1996 respectively.

 In 1996, Ellis owned 47 per cent of Aston Villa.
 In May 1997, the club floated on the stock market with a valuation of £126m.
 Ellis sold a number of his shares at flotation, reducing his shareholding to around 39% of the total shares.

 Ellis was reported to be the first football club director to pay himself a salary (in 2005 it was £290,000 after a 12% increase from the previous year) when it was made legal by The Football Association in the early 1980s.
 He also served on the boards of Birmingham City, Derby County and Wolverhampton Wanderers (as chairman).

 In 2004, at the age of 80 and suffering from prostate cancer, Ellis agreed to relinquish some of his control of the club by appointing Bruce Langham as chief executive.
 Langham resigned in May 2005, reportedly after a disagreement with Ellis.
 In 2005, underwent a heart bypass operation and, after a three-month absence, returned to his role at Villa Park soon after the start of the 2005–06 season.
 By this time, some supporters and former club managers criticised Ellis's alleged lack of ambition, noting that the club often struggled to bring in top players.

 On 14 August 2006, it was announced that Ellis had agreed to sell the club to American billionaire, Randy Lerner in a deal worth £62.6 million.
 Ellis stood aside when the takeover was completed on 19 September 2006, becoming a President Emeritus (Life President) of the club.